RJD holds 'Pratirodh' yatra over inflation, unemployment in Patna

 Patna (Bihar) [India], August 7 (ANI): Rashtriya Janata Dal (RJD) workers on Sunday held a 'Pratirodh' march in Patna over the issue of inflation and unemployment.

-The march is being led by the party leader and Leader of Opposition in Bihar Assembly Tejashwi Yadav.
+The march, from Patna's Saguna more to JP Golambar located at Gandhi Maidan, is being led by the party leader and Leader of Opposition in Bihar Assembly Tejashwi Yadav.

-Earlier on Friday, Congress led a nationwide in the Parliament House complex wearing black clothes as part of the party's stir against the government on price rise and unemployment.
-(ANI)
+"We are conducting this march over the subjects of public interests and this march is a message to the Centre that the government's policies and politics are wrong," said Tejashwi Yadav.

+Yadav alleged that all the constitutional institutions of the country are working as puppets of the government.